 It is important to select the correct support system to ensure that building tolerances can be accommodated.
 Adjustment will be required in all three planes.
 Ancon brackets have a slot at the back to provide vertical adjustment.
 A serrated surface prevents any slip.
 Longitudinal adjustment is provided by an Ancon cast-in channel in concrete structures, or horizontally slotted holes in steel framed structures.

 The maximum thickness of shims should not exceed the outside diameter of the fixing or 16mm whichever is less.

-There are various methods of fixing Ancon Support Systems to the structure.
+There are various methods of fixing Ancon Support Systems to both concrete and steel structures.
 Visit the Channel and Bolt fixings section for more information.

 We are proud to announce the launch of our new corporate video.
 The video gives an introduction to our business and outlines the services we provide to the construction industry in Australia.

 Ancon is proud to announce the launch of its new company and brand logos as part of its on-going evolution.